 #5.
 Worsened Self-Expression Skills

 Typing out messages on Facebook or Instagram usually involves the use of hashtags and short slang words that are common on the internet.
-Twitter is the most famous example of this with their 140 character limit per message.
+Twitter is the most famous example of this with its 140 character limit per message.
 But what does this do to our self-expression skills and writing abilities?

 Young people who use Facebook are constantly facing troubles when it comes to actually writing school papers or submitting official paperwork because of this habit.
-Youngsters are not the only ones to blame however, since indulging in bad grammar and shortened words on social media is something we can all identify with.
+Youngsters are not the only ones to blame, however, since indulging in bad grammar and shortened words on social media are something we can all identify with.
 It’s simply “not popular” to write grammatically correct, and this proves troublesome for many who use social media on a daily basis.

 #6.
 Exchanging Reality for the Internet